 Try and buy a high-CBD strain of cannabis such as ACDC or Charlotte’s Web – the famous high-CBD strain used to help treat epilepsy.
 If there’s little to no THC within the bud, you can avoid getting high or implementing any psychoactive properties in your infusion.

-*[Though on a side note, high-CBD flower is really only available in top-end marijuana dispensaries.
-So unless you live in a state where an assortment of strains are readily available, you may find it difficult to track down the proper starting material].
+On a side note, however, high-CBD flower is really only available in top-end marijuana dispensaries.
+So unless you live in a state where an assortment of strains are readily available, you may find it difficult to track down the proper starting material.

 If you want to skip this step, you can just finely grind your bud into a powder; this makes it a lot easier for the cannabinoids to leach out into the hot oil later in the process, allowing you to skip the decarboxylating step.